Voyager 1: Flyby of Jupiter

 Voyager 1 began photographing Jupiter in January 1979.
 Its closest approach to Jupiter was on March 5, 1979, at a distance of about 349000 km from the planet's center.
 Because of the greater photographic resolution allowed by a closer approach, most observations of the moons, rings, magnetic fields, and the radiation belt environment of the Jovian system were made during the 48-hour period that bracketed the closest approach.
 Voyager 1 finished photographing the Jovian system in April 1979.

 Information gathered by the Pioneer 10 spacecraft helped engineers design Voyager to better cope with the intense radiation around Jupiter.
 Still, shortly before launch, strips of kitchen-grade aluminium foil were applied to certain cables to improve radiation shielding.

 The discovery of ongoing volcanic activity on the moon Io was probably the greatest surprise.
 It was the first time active volcanoes had been seen on another body in the Solar System.
 It appears that activity on Io affects the entire Jovian system.
 Io appears to be the primary source of matter that pervades the Jovian magnetosphere – the region of space that surrounds the planet influenced by the planet's strong magnetic field.
 Sulfur, oxygen, and sodium, apparently erupted by Io's volcanoes and sputtered off the surface by the impact of high-energy particles, were detected at the outer edge of the magnetosphere of Jupiter.
+Once Voyager 1 passed within 5 R_{J} from the planet's center, it encountered the Io plasma torus.
+It received a radiation dosage one thousand times the lethal level for humans, the damage resulting in serious degradation of some high-resolution images of Io and Ganymede.

 The two Voyager space probes made a number of important discoveries about Jupiter, its satellites, its radiation belts, and its never-before-seen planetary rings.
+Voyager 1 also discovered two new moons of Jupiter, the first one being Metis, was discovered orbiting just outside the ring, making it the first of Jupiter's moons to be identified by a spacecraft.
+The second new satellite, Thebe, was discovered between the orbits of Amalthea and Io.

+On February 25, 1979, when Voyager 1 was 9.2 million kilometers from Jupiter it transmitted the first detailed image of the Great Red Spot back to Earth.
+Cloud details as small as 160 km across were visible.
+The colorful, wavy cloud pattern seen to the west (left) of the GRS is the spot's wake region, where extraordinarily complex and variable cloud motions are observed.